UniMath/agda-unimath/src/order-theory/closure-operators-large-posets.lagda.md

 1. `cl` is increasing, i.e., `x ≤ cl x` for each `x : P`, and
 2. `cl` is idempotent, i.e., `cl (cl x) ＝ cl x` for each `x : P`.

+In other words, closure operators are idempotent monads on (large) posets.

 ## Definitions

 ### Closure operators on large posets